 As a result, a large and costly insurance policy should not be necessary.

 For those in this situation, term life insurance, provides an adequate level of coverage while you need it for an affordable price.
+You might also consider a life insurance ladder strategy.

 → Disadvantages of a Term Life Insurance Policy